-Conical=Conical Timber Lodge; CMS=Cultural Material Scatter; Village=Earthlodge Village; Earth=Earthwork; Fort=Fortification; Circle=Stone Circle; Misc=Miscellaneous with most other regions in North Dakota, the cultural/temporal affiliation for the vast majority of sites remains unknown.
+Conical=Conical Timber Lodge; CMS=Cultural Material Scatter; Village=Earthlodge Village; Earth=Earthwork; Fort=Fortification; Circle=Stone Circle; Misc=Miscellaneous

 As indicated in Table 9.5, many of the recorded sites are situated in upland erosional settings (upland plain, terrace, hill-knoll-bluff, and ridge).
 The "Hair Hills" west of the Pembina Escarpment is ecologically diverse and offered many enticements to prehistoric settlement.
 Terrace settings along the major tributaries such as the Pembina and Tongue rivers provided locations which where free of seasonal flooding and offered resources (cf. Ames 1975; Biggs et al. 1984; Brown et al. 1982).
-Intensive surveys should be undertaken in other physiographic settings in the NRRSU in order to provide updated information concerning overall site density and the types and ages of components represented.
+Intensive surveys should be undertaken in other physiographic settings in the NRRSU to provide updated information concerning overall site density and the types and ages of components represented.
 These include: (1) River Red bottomlands, (2) Turtle Mountains locality, and (3) Glaciated Plains.